saadatzi/crowded/docs/panel/crowded-panel.doc.md

 In here as a *super-admin* you may alter/view the information about all admins, you can add new ones, alter access levels, change/set corresponding organization of an admin.

 ## Pages (super-admins-only)
-Some pages shown in the apps (Android/IOS) are dynamic, which means they should be tweakable from the admin-panel, in here you can see a list of those pages, were as for now there's only an *about-us* page which you can change the content of.
+Some pages shown in the apps (Android/IOS) are dynamic, which means they should be changable from the admin-panel, in here you can see a list of those pages, were as for now there's only an *about-us* page which you can change the content of.

 ## Settings (super-admins-only)
 This is important, you can change some variables from here but beware that they WILL actually make a change in process, (eg. changing the *support-email* will cause support messages to be headed to the new given email address)